 The Minnesota 500

-For the second year, we found the 500 most powerful and influential leaders in Minnesota across more than 60 industries, including business, nonprofits, health care, and manufacturing.
+Since 2018, the Greenspring editorial team has found the 500 most powerful and influential leaders in Minnesota across more than 60 industries, including business, nonprofits, health care and manufacturing.
 Minnesota 500 profiles the best and brightest individuals, shares some secrets to their successes, and brings attention to some of the amazing people in our state.

 Inside The 2019 Edition